Business Plan Examples and Sample For Students

 4.3.4 Market Opportunities

 Our bamboo straw comes with a pouch; thus, it is hygienic and easy to bring everywhere.
 We also provide a small brush to ensure deep cleaning of the inner straw.
-Our product can be used again and again.
+Our product can be reused repeatedly.
 So students and staff can save money.
 They do not need to bring straws in large volumes.
-The structure of our bamboo straw is strong and sturdy; thus, it will not break if soaked in water for a long time, unlike paper straws.
+The structure of our bamboo straws is strong and sturdy; thus, they will not break if soaked in water for a long time, unlike paper straws.

 4.4 Target Market